Valaa-Technologies/valaa-vault/README.md

 Provides the runtime entry point and UI rendering integration using `React`.
 Sets up the full ValOS gateway stack.
-Manages initial authentication and connects to the entry partition.
-Sets up the rendering module, attaches it to DOM and renders the entry partition `LENS`.
+Manages initial authentication and connects to the entry chronicle.
+Sets up the rendering module, attaches it to DOM and renders the entry chronicle `LENS`.
 Renders resources using attached `lens` Media files.
 Introduces a Media type `VSX` (similar to `JSX`) specifically for this purpose, which allows writing natural HTML but also embedding it with fully live